johsteffens/beth/lib/bhvm/README.md

 |3-Holor|Array of k elements; each being a (n x m)-Matrix|\{k,n,m\}|k * n * m|

 ## Operations
-A holor has well defined operations like addition, multiplication, convolution, transposition, etc.
-Where suitable operations are expressed as operators, which are dedicated objects.
+A holor has well defined operations like addition, multiplication, convolution, transposition, etc. Where suitable, operations are expressed as operators, which are dedicated objects.

 ## Holor Virtual Machine (HVM)
 We define the HVM as virtual machine with holors as data elements holor-operands as principal instructions.
 A HVM contains at least the following components:

 1. A database for storing holors where each holor is addressable by an integer index.